-The past year and a half has given us perspective on the many things we’ve taken for granted; from moving freely and seeing loved ones, to something as simple as getting a haircut.
+The past few years have given us perspective on the many things we’ve taken for granted; from moving freely and seeing loved ones, to something as simple as getting a haircut.
 As we begin to see some semblance of normal, many are ready to get back to spending money on personal care and services that used to be a regular part of their lives.

 There’s no doubt that the COVID-19 pandemic has forever changed the world, and as a result many business trends and practices have also changed.
 Contactless payment was already on the rise prior to COVID, and its use has accelerated rapidly due to pandemic related restrictions.
 As we navigate this new normal, we can be sure that many newer business practices are here for the long term.